Hydra Extension

 How it works internally

-Under the hood, Hydra BPM Tools updates Hydra's internal BPM value and resyncs beat-driven motion by resetting Hydra's internal time variable.
+Hydra BPM Tools works by updating Hydra's internal BPM value and resyncing beat-driven motion by resetting Hydra's internal time variable.

 Programmatic API